Chihyuan99/stock-price-ticker-JMS-app/README.md

 2. Run SelectiveTickerConsumer.java, we can see that the consumer is receiving the stock price update events that our producer is firing with filtered conditions.
 <img src="images/2.png" width="70%" >

-3. In the ActiveMQ Admin Console.
+3. In the ActiveMQ Admin Console
 <img src="images/3.png">